-In the fall of 1927, 521 Beacon was acquired by Frank J. Hurson, a watchman in factory, and his wife, Helen M. (Hennessey) Hurson, who operated it as a lodging house.
-The transaction was reported in the Boston Globe on November 6, 1927.
-Frank and Helen Hurson are shown as the owners on the 1928 Bromley map.
+On October 19, 1927, 521 Beacon was acquired from Carolyn Huestis by Frank J. Hurson, a watchman in factory, and his wife, Helen M. (Hennessey) Hurson, who operated it as a lodging house.

 The Hursons continued to live at 521 Beacon during the 1928-1928 winter season, but moved thereafter to 513 Beacon.

 On February 21, 1930, the Taunton Savings Bank foreclosed on a mortgage it held on 521 Beacon and took possession of the property.
 It continued to operate 521 Beacon as a lodging house.

 On March 9, 1932, 521 Beacon was acquired from the Taunton Savings Bank by Pierce J. Duggan.
 On September 1, 1932, the bank foreclosed on its mortgage to Pierce Duggan and took back possession of the property.

 The house was shown as vacant in the 1932-1933 City Directories, and was not included in the 1932-1933 Lists of Residents.

 In about 1934, 521 Beacon became the Kenmore Dormitory operated by Gertrude R. (Loewy) Hydeman, widow of Ernest N. Hydeman.
 She previously had operated the dormitory, under the same name, at 365 Marlborough.

 She continued to live at 521 Beacon in 1936, but moved thereafter and was living in Florida at the time of her death in 1940.